bertofurth/Seagate-Central-Samba/README.md

     The network path was not found.

-The same problem can occur for modern Linux based client systems as well.
-When trying to mount a Seagate Central NAS drive an error message similar to the following may appear
+When trying to mount a Seagate Central NAS drive using a modern version of Linux or other Unix based operating system an error message similar to the following may appear

     # mount -t cifs //NAS-X/user1 /mnt/user1 -o user=user1,password=pass1
     mount error: Server abruptly closed the connection.